citation-file-format/citation-file-format/index.md

   -------------------------------------------------------------
   Table: Defined roles for entities.

+# Specified value strings

+The keys `status`, `languages` and `programming-languages` can only take values from a fixed set of strings.
+These are specified below.

-## Status
+## Status strings

 Works can have a different status of publication, e.g., journal papers.
-CFF provides the following defined statuses for works.
+CFF specifies the following value strings for the key `status`.

   Status (String)    Description
   ------------------ -----------------------------